Melrose Park, IL

 Menomee Falls, WI

 Ron, US Air Force, served 24 active years before retiring.
 Ron started as a participant at BraveHearts and quickly grew to become an instructor.
 Ron is now the Equine Manager at BraveHearts caring for the herd of 41 horses.
 Ron enjoys working with the mustangs and horses at BraveHearts they have taught him more than he could have ever hoped.
 Ron states that he went from a self-destructive behavior and isolation to an active civilian, part of BraveHearts where he has started to realize his unlimited potential.
-This will be Ron’s first year riding in Trail to Zero.
-Ron will be riding in Trail to Zero Chicago.
+2019 was Ron’s first year riding in Trail to Zero.
+Ron rode in Trail to Zero Chicago.

 Cpl.
 Nick, US Marine Corps, served from 2006-2010.
 When Nick first came to BraveHearts he began with grooming and spending time with the therapy horse’s in-hand and was eventually able to participate in riding.
 Nick became the first Wounded Warrior Project veteran to become a PATH certified instructor.
 Nick is a huge advocate for equine assisted services as he has seen first-hand how services help.
 Nick is currently teaching at BraveHearts as the Lead Veteran Instructor.
 He has been an inspiration for so many veterans to gain healing through horsemanship and to gain a vocational skill as an instructor.
 This will be Nick’s second year riding in Trail to Zero.
 Nick will be riding in Trail to Zero Chicago.